oldwatchlover/Rendering-Plant/ray/README.md

 ### IMPLEMENTATION LIMITATIONS

+    - the background() input command is ignored.
+Since ray tracing happens in world space, loading a background image is not trivial.

+    - there is no "clipping" in a ray tracing model.
+This includes hither/yon clipping.
+      Input commands that define clipping planes are ignored.

     - spheres are implemented as implicit geometry and their texture coordinates are generated with a straightforward spherical mapping.

     - only point light sources are currently supported.